aarpon/hrm_docs/docs/index.rst

 Huygens Remote Manager documentation
 ====================================

 This is the entry point for the Huygens Remote Manager documentation.
-Here, you will find both the :ref:`installation_instructions` and the :ref:`user_manual`.
-The extended table of contents is listed below.
+Please use the links below to browse the :ref:`installation_instructions` and the :ref:`user_manual`.

 Contents
 ========

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 1

+   admin/index.rst
    user/index.rst
-   admin/index.rst

 * :ref:`genindex`
 * :ref:`modindex`